mrashco/hacknotes/content/_index.md

 ---

 {{< lead >}}
-A collection of notes, commands, & links to help w/ hacking & cybersec.
-Work in progress, please be patient while it’s updated.
+A collection of notes, commands, and links to help w/ hacking and cyber sec (WIP)
 {{< /lead >}}